ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

     - **Flavor** - The instance flavor used for your nodes.
 You can refer to the [OVHcloud Flavor list](https://www.ovhcloud.com/en/public-cloud/prices/#13569).
     - **Image** - The Operating System image used for your nodes.
 Please refer to [Rancher Operating Systems and Container Runtime Requirements](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters).
     - **Key Pair** - The SSH Key Pair used to access your nodes.
 Please refer to this guide on [how to create a SSH KeyPair and add it to your Public Cloud project](https://help.ovhcloud.com/csm/en-public-cloud-compute-getting-started?id=kb_article_view&sysparm_article=KB0051009).
-    - **Security Group** - Existing security groups from our Public Cloud project.
+    - **Security Group** - The security group from your Public Cloud project that will be applied to created instances.
     - **Availability Zone** - Only `nova` is supported at the moment.
     - **Floating IP Pools** - Only `Ext-Net` is supported at the moment.
-    - **Networks** - Public Cloud Network to attach your nodes
+    - **Networks** - The Public Cloud private Network to which created instances will be attached.
+The selected network needs to have a gateway configured.
-    - **SSH user ID** - Username that will be used to access your nodes
+    - **SSH user ID** - Username that will be used to access your nodes through SSH.

-8. Use the **Cluster Configuration** to choose the version of Kubernetes that will be installed, what network provider will be used and if you want to enable project network isolation.
+8. Use the **Cluster Configuration** to choose the version of Kubernetes that will be installed, which network provider will be used and if you want to enable project network isolation.
 For help configuring the cluster, refer to the [RKE2 cluster configuration reference](https://ranchermanager.docs.rancher.com/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration).
 Use Member Roles to configure user authorization for the cluster.
 Click Add Member to add users that can access the cluster.
 Use the Role drop-down to set permissions for each user.
 10. Click **Create**.

 ### Import an existing Kubernetes cluster